Radley: Railway

-Radley Lake
+Radley Lakes

 South of the village are current and former gravel pits.
 The disused pits have flooded, forming a number of lakes.
 In 1985 the Central Electricity Generating Board began filling some of these lakes with waste ash from Didcot Power Station.
 In June 2005 Npower applied for permission to fill in two more lakes.
 Npower soon withdrew Bullfield Lake from its proposal, but continued with its proposal for the larger Thrupp Lake.
 Local opposition formed into a protest campaign called Save Radley Lakes.
 In December 2008 Npower finally announced that it "no longer needed" Thrupp Lake and withdrew its application.